0n0w1c/electric-grid/faq.md

 #### Why is there on-tick code?
 The transformator's boiler and steam engine have an energy buffer and this buffer scales with the rating.
 When a transformator is disabled, this buffer will continue to supply power until it is depleted.
 This can take some time depending on the rating chosen and power consumption.
-A fully buffered 10 GW transformator with nothing more than an inserter as the consumer, will take a very long time.
+A fully buffered 10 GW transformator with nothing more than an inserter as the consumer, will take a very long time to deplete the buffer.
 The on-tick code flushes the buffers, so the power-off takes effect quickly.
+The on-tick code is optional, if you are not interested in quick power-off, it can be disabled in the startup settings.

 #### Why can't transformators be placed on Fulgora?
 On Fulgora, the buffers of the internal components act as an over-powered accumulator.
 In the spirit of intended game-play, they do not belong there.